 This treadmill is adorned with transportation wheels and a folding tool, perfect for those looking to store their unit out of sight.
 Floor stabilizers on the bottom ensure little movement.
 Integrated speakers with auxiliary port on media bar.

 Only for smaller individuals, as its maximum capacity is 220 pounds.
-Can only go up to eight mph and there's no incline option.
-Lacks the bells and whistles included with other products.

 If you’re concerned about your health and want to exercise regularly but don’t want to spend money on a gym membership, you may be considering a treadmill for at-home use.